19 May 2010

 for Sileno Portgual, 75 cl.)

 Nose: starts on porridge with a few mineral notes.
 Slightly metallic as well.
 Quite a lot of lemon.
 Wet books.
 Faint hints of motor oil.
-Interestingly, these notes are mixed with a nice tropical fruitiness of lime, apricot and passion fruit.
+Interestingly, these notes are mixed with a nice but really vague tropical fruitiness of lime, apricot and passion fruit.
 Mouth: quite weak, with mostly the malt speaking.
 A few herbal notes come out, a few flowery notes and some liquorice (the wood, not the candy).
 Develops on apples.
 Not a high-flyer but not bad either.
 Finish: completely on apple juice (rather spectacular) but quite short.

 Difficult to score.
 On the one hand, this is not up to modern standards in terms of density and flavour complexity.
 On the other hand I love those old noses and it drinks like lemonade.
 Sadly, I’m not living in Madrid any more, because this would have been perfect for a hot summer day.